Janlorie/DataScienceMinor/README.md

 # Data Science Minor Personal Portfolio
-This Github repository serves as personal portfolio for my Data science minor.
-The minor is taught at the Hague University of Applied Sciences and requires a personal portfolio that includes the contributions to the project aswell as individual efforts.
+This Github repository serves as personal portfolio for my data science minor.
+The minor is taught at the Hague University of Applied Sciences and requires a personal portfolio that includes the contributions to the project as well as individual efforts.

 # Readers guide
 This page includes an introduction to the subjects that are mentioned in this repository.
 It is composed of three components.
-The courses, the Data science components and the project specific items.
+The courses, the data science components and the project specific items.

 ## Courses
 The courses that I have done for this minor have 2 sources, one being Datacamp and the other being Coursera.
-These courses have both taught me a lot about datascience, and therefore helped me with the progress I have made in the field and the project.
+These courses have both taught me a lot about data science, and therefore helped me with the progress I have made in the field and the project.

 ### Datacamp